DevExpress-Examples/blazor-dxgrid-customize-exported-document/README.md

 Allows you to customize sheet settings in the result document.

 **[ExportDisplayText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridExportOptions.ExportDisplayText)**
-Specifies whether the Grid exports cell values in the format they are displayed.
+Specifies whether the Grid exports cell values or [display text](https://docs.devexpress.com/Blazor/404278/grid/display-text) strings.

 **[ExportUnboundExpressionAsFunction](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridXlExportOptions.ExportUnboundExpressionAsFunction)**
 Specifies whether the grid exports an unbound column expression as a function or as a calculated value.